seayrom/landing-page-project/README.md

 After some digging I realized the the box there is not actually an image but is likely an empty div because an image tag without href should display the usual thumbnail and that's what I did in my work.

+In the second section I faced some difficulties but I didn't need to research to resolve any problem I encountered.

 **Things Completed**
 I was able to add the basic structure of the header section.
+Second Section complete